libigl/libigl/tutorial/tutorial.md

 serializer_load.Load("temp.xml");
 ```

-The serialization framework can also be used as a convenient interface to provide parameters to command line applications, since the xml files can be directly edited with a standard text editor.
+The serialization framework can also be used as a convenient interface to
+provide parameters to command line applications, since the xml files can be
+directly edited with a standard text editor.

-The code snippets above are extracted from [Example 601](601_Serialization/main.cpp).
+The code snippets above are extracted from [Example
+601](601_Serialization/main.cpp).
 We strongly suggest that you make the entire
 state of your application always serializable since it will save you a lot of
 troubles when you will be preparing figures for a scientific report.
 It is very
-common to have to do small changes to figures, and being able to serialize the entire state just before you take screenshots will save you many painful hours before a submission deadline.
+common to have to do small changes to figures, and being able to serialize the
+entire state just before you take screenshots will save you many painful hours
+before a submission deadline.

 ## Mixing Matlab code [602]

-Libigl can be interfaced with matlab to offload numerically heavy
+Libigl can be interfaced with Matlab to offload numerically heavy computation
-computation to a matlab script.
-The major advantage of this approach is that you will be able to develop efficient and complex user-interfaces in C++, while exploting the syntax and fast protototyping features of matlab.
-In particular, the use of an external matlab script in a libigl application allows to change the matlab code while the C++ application is running, greatly increasing coding efficiency.
+to a Matlab script.
+The major advantage of this approach is that you will be
+able to develop efficient and complex user-interfaces in C++, while exploting
+the syntax and fast protototyping features of matlab.
+In particular, the use of
+an external Matlab script in a libigl application allows to change the Matlab
+code while the C++ application is running, greatly increasing coding
+efficiency.

 We demonstrate how to integrate Matlab in a libigl application in [Example
 602](602_Matlab/main.cpp).
 The example uses Matlab to compute the